This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We boast amazing quality with a return rate of less than 0.1% .

-The reason lies in the "perfectionism cultivated through making Hina dolls."
+The reasonlies in the "perfectionism cultivated through doll making."

 Hina dolls are luxury items that cost tens of thousands to hundreds of thousands of yen each.

-Our craftsmen have been trained in a world where even the slightest flaw or distortion is unacceptable.
+Our craftsmen have been trained in a world where even the slightest flaw or distortion is unnoticeable.

 Specific points of quality check

-・The bones are uniformly curved (evidence of handwork that cannot be achieved by machine)
+・The bones are uniformly curved (evidence of manual work, which is impossible to do by machine)

 - No air bubbles when gluing the fan surface